What are the benefits of using Simulation in Leadership Development?

-The leadership training business realized the benefits of using simulation and has been a keen adopter of these applications since the early years of the Internet age, but the quality and accuracy of the virtual environments are better now than they ever have been before.
+The leadership training business realized the benefits of using simulation and has been a keen adopter of these applications since the early years of the Internet age.
+Still, the quality and accuracy of virtual environments are better now than ever.

-Simulation and virtual reality technology are developing at lightning speed, with the military, entertainment industry and everyday people getting in on the action.
+Simulation and virtual reality technology are developing at lightning speed, with the military, entertainment industry, and everyday people getting in on the action.
 New technologies enable us to offer web-based simulations with advanced tools that personalize the entire journey the user is going through and also be mobile-friendly.
-Simulations are becoming an important part of leadership development.
+Simulations are becoming an essential part of leadership development.

 Simulating the mental state

-As Jonah Lehrer in Wired already explained, “pilots were the first profession to realize that many of our most important decisions were inherently emotional and instinctive, which is why it was necessary to practice them in an emotional state.
+As Jonah Lehrer in Wired explained, “pilots were the first profession to realize that many of our most important decisions were inherently emotional and instinctive, which is why it was necessary to practice them in an emotional state.
 If we want those hours of practice to transfer to the real world – and isn’t that the point of practice? – then we have to simulate not just the exterior conditions of the cockpit but the internal mental state of the pilot as well.”
 A good leadership simulation has the same quality.
-It creates an experiential learning environment for testing (and in some of the cases for measuring) soft skills and exercising emotional regulation.
+It creates an experiential learning environment for testing (and sometimes for measuring) soft skills and exercising emotional regulation.

 Defining Leadership Simulation

-Leadership Simulations (or Leadership Serious Games) are online applications representing a sequential decision-making exercise structure around a model of a business operation, in which participants assume the role of managing the simulated operation.
-A simulation is an approach and a tool that makes possible controlled experiments, based on clear rules for the player.
-The user makes decisions (choices between alternatives) and receives a series of feedback that is conditional upon his/her initial choices.
+Leadership Simulations (or Leadership Serious Games) are online applications representing a sequential decision-making exercise structure around a business operation model.
+Participants assume the role of managing the simulated operation.
+A simulation is an approach and a tool that does possible controlled experiments based on clear rules for the player.
+The user makes decisions (choices between alternatives) and receives feedback conditional upon their initial choices.
 The game proceeds through several series of these interactive, iterative steps.

 Purpose and form

 Leadership Simulations put the learner in the role of a problem solver responding to realistic workplace problems or situations.
-The lessons are built around a series of progressively complex workplace assignments or situations.
-The scenario-based approach used by the Simulations is a proven method to build expertise in tasks that are unsafe or infrequent in the workplace or to build critical thinking skills.
+The lessons are built around a series of progressively complex workplace assignments or cases.
+The scenario-based approach used by the Simulations is a proven method to build expertise in unsafe or infrequent tasks in the workplace or to build critical thinking skills.

-Leadership Simulations are scenario-based learning software with a highly interactive course design that offers the user a choice, about which direction a given segment may proceed by multiple paths that run parallel to each other (story branching).
+Leadership Simulations are scenario-based learning software with a highly interactive course design that offers the user a choice about which direction a given segment may proceed by multiple parallel paths (story branching).
 Story branching occurs when a players’ decisions determine which levels, objectives, and other choices they will face later in the game and which will become permanently inaccessible after a certain point.
-They offer multiple endings, depending on how the player performs at key events within the simulation.
+They offer multiple endings depending on how the player performs at critical events within the simulation.

 Realism and effectiveness

-To maximize the benefits of using simulation, it has to own the right level of realism.
-But no leadership simulator system is entirely “realistic”.
-Simulations vary in complexity and realism, with more complex and realistic systems producing a correspondingly more realistic experience for the user.
-For example, the top-of-the-class leadership simulations are interactive movies using video scenarios and an attractive storyline.
+To maximize the benefits of simulation, it has to own the right level of realism.
+But no leadership simulator system is entirely “realistic.”
+Simulations vary in complexity and authenticity, with more complex and realistic systems producing a more realistic experience for the user.
+For example, the top-of-the-class leadership simulations are interactive movies using video scenarios and an engaging storyline.

 The right level of realism

-A good leadership simulation requires a model that reflects reality, but in a simplified way.
-For example, the award-winning FLIGBY simulation, models an imaginary Californian winery.
-FLIGBY’s “micro-simulation approach” depicts certain aspects of running a winery in a fully realistic way; to demonstrate, the kinds of problems that a winery manager is likely to face.
-The simulation builds the characters of the management team realistically, depicting personalities and their conflicts in ways that any FLIGBY player is likely to have routinely encountered in his or her work-life.
+A good leadership simulation requires a model that reflects reality but in a simplified way.
+For example, the award-winning FLIGBY simulation models an imaginary Californian winery.
+FLIGBY’s “micro-simulation approach” depicts certain aspects of running a winery in an entirely realistic way, demonstrating the kinds of problems a winery manager will likely face.
+The simulation builds the characters of the management team realistically, depicting personalities and their conflicts in ways that any FLIGBY player is expected to have routinely encountered in their work life.

 Six top benefits of using simulation in leadership training for the participants